 - Was partially shut down during either year OR its gross receipts in any quarter of 2020 declined 50% or more in comparison to the same period of 2019 (for 2021, qualifying business disruption is reduced to allow a 20% decrease in gross receipts during a single quarter of 2021 for eligibility)

 - Had employees on its payroll

 If you believe your business may qualify for the ERC, you should act immediately to claim its credit.
-Your company could be eligible for a maximum benefit of up to $26,000 per employee.
+If eligible, your business could get a significant refund.

 #4.
 Counseling and training